 When you visit the farmer’s market, you will immediately see what is fresh and in season.
 If something catches your eye, don’t be afraid to ask questions.
 Smile and use body language if the language is foreign and learn a little bit more about the local produce.
 This will help you avoid making the wrong choices at restaurants, which may use frozen products instead of fresh produce.

 On our quest for authentic food in Chile, we wanted to discover the traditional seafood dishes that were unique to the country.
 Just as we recommend, we started off by visiting the Mercado Central (main farmers market) in Santiago.
 This gave us the opportunity to talk to the fishmongers and find out where to have great and fresh seafood.

-In our discussions we learned that the local seafood specialty Locos or Chilean Abalone seafood was available in the Summer months and was also strictly controlled.
-Fortunately, we were there in the Summer and managed to eat fresh locos.
-It was disturbing was to learn that many restaurants keep locos on their menus all year round for tourists.
+In our discussions, we learned that the local seafood specialty Locos or Chilean Abalone seafood was available in the summer months and was also strictly controlled.
+Fortunately, we were there in the summer and managed to eat fresh locos.
+It was disturbing to learn that many restaurants keep locos on their menus all year round for tourists.